Funding Programs – Information

 Applications will be rated: 1) approved for funding; 2) approved conditionally pending receipt of additional information; or 3) not approved for funding.
 Conditional approvals will be funded shortly after receipt of the additional information and its acceptance by the Research Council.

-Final Reports: In order to evaluate the effectiveness of its intramural programs, the Research Council requires that all intramural grant recipients submit a Final Report using the attached form.
+Final Reports: In order to evaluate the effectiveness of its intramural programs, the Research Council requires that all intramural grant recipients submit a Final Report.
 This Final Report is due three months after the end of the award period, unless a no-cost extension has been granted.
 No applicant shall be eligible for further intramural awards without submission of a Final Report.
 After the conclusion of the award, the Executive Associate Dean for Research will request a list of pertinent publications and grant applications from the Awardee.